almarzn/cutepod/internal/podman/README.md

 ## Future Enhancements

-- Network operations in PodmanAdapter need proper implementation once network bindings are available
+- Network operations in PodmanAdapter are fully implemented using Podman v5 network bindings
 - Additional error types and recovery mechanisms
 - Performance optimizations for bulk operations
 - Connection pooling for high-throughput scenarios